Quisiera Ser Hombre

 Quisiera ser hombre (in English: I Wish I Was A Man) is a Mexican motion picture released in 1989.
-Many people think, in a good way, this film helped indirectly to think about homosexuality and travestism in teenagers.
+Some people think this film helped indirectly to think about homosexuality and travestism in teenagers.

 Synopsis

 Manuela (Lucerito) has a lot of difficulties to get work as a fashion designer, since the world of "haute couture" is preferred by men.
 She decides to change her appearance in order to have luck, so Manuela becomes Manuelito.
 Immediately find a job as an assistant of Miguel (Guillermo Capetillo), who is also a designer.
 Miguel offers to share his department, and Manuelito agrees because she/he doesn't have a place to live.
 This raises a number of funny situations, especially when Miguel is alarmed to know that he is falling in love with his "male friend"..